-Halloween is the biggest candy sale holiday of the year according to the National Confectioners Association.1 This year alone, in 2018, Forbes reported 179 million Americans will partake in Halloween festivities which is estimating an average cost of $9 billion dollars.
-About $2.7 billion dollars of that will be spent on candy alone, which is equivalent to 300,000 tons!
+Halloween is the biggest candy sale holiday of the year, according to the National Confectioners Association.
+In 2018, Forbes reported 179 million Americans will partake in Halloween festivities, which is estimating an average cost of $9 billion dollars.
+About $2.7 billion dollars of that will be spent on candy alone, which is equivalent to 300,000 tons.
 That’s a lot of candy!
-So how much on average does each child consume on the day of Halloween?
+So how much sugar does each child consume on the day of Halloween?

 When it comes to holidays, it’s important to remember there are always alternatives and other ways to help your kids (or you) eat less sugar.
 Halloween is over so no need to stress about it.
 However, make sure that the candy bowl doesn’t sit around for weeks where you and your kids can continue to pile on the sugar load.